-The baseline Regional ITS Architecture consists of the RAD-IT database and the Regional ITS Architecture website.
-To implement approved changes, CMAP staff assigned to carry out this work have been trained for RAD-IT using free RAD-IT training workshops.
+The baseline regional architecture consists of the Turbo Architecture® database, and the regional ITS architecture website.
+To implement approved changes, CMAP staff assigned to carry out this work has been trained for Turbo Architecture® using FHWA free Turbo training workshops.
 Any approved changes to the baseline architecture should be documented.

-When the RAD-IT database is updated, a new web-based presentation will be generated and posted on the CMAP website.
+When the Turbo Architecture[®] database is updated, a new web-based presentation will be generated and posted on the CMAP website.